AppForge-Bench/AppForge/readme.md

 To record videos when testing, set parameter option *--record_video*.

 More detailed running parameters can be seen in the source code.

+### Possible Problems
+If you find yourself encounter '[Errno 13] Permission denied' when running our evaluator in docker, try *chmod 777 -r <base_folder>* whchi is *chmod 777 -r runs* in our default setting.